A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Preliminaries

-For \textsc{dap}, when $T$ is deterministic, we use the objective function value of multi-type CDLP as the fluid approximation, denoted as $\fLPM(\vecc,T)$.
-The multi-type CDLP is a natural generalization of the single-type CDLP considering multiple customer types.
-A detailed formulation can be found in Appendix \ref{app:multi-cdlp}.
-Notably, $\fLPM(\vecc,T)$ serves as an upper bound for the expected revenue in \textsc{dap} for any online assortment policy (Lemma 1 in \cite{golrezaei2014real}).
-When $T$ is stochastic and follows arbitrary distributions, $\fLP(\vecc,\mu_T)$ is a weak fluid relaxation, as the ratio between the original expected revenue and the $\fLP(\vecc,\mu_T)$ may approach $0$ when $T$ follows a high-variance distribution \citep{bai2023fluid}.
-Instead, we use $\EE_T[\fLP_{\MM} (\vecc,T)]$ as the fluid approximation which takes the expectation of $\fLPM$ over $T$.
-In $\EE_T[\fLP_{\MM} (\vecc,T)]$, we are not relaxing the stochasticity in $T$, but only in the choices of the customers.
-Since $\fLPM(\vecc,T)\ge \fpi(\vecc,T)$ for any assortment policy, $\EE_T[\fLP_{\MM} (\vecc,T)]$ provides an upper bound for $\EE_T[\fLP (\vecc,T)]$ under any assortment policy.
-Perhaps even more important is that $\EE_T[\fLP (\vecc,T)]$ upper bounds the revenue under the optimal offline policy that knows the full sequence of arrivals consider optimal inventory whereas \cite{aouad2022nonparametric} and \cite{bai2023fluid} upper bounds the revenue under the optimal online policy.
+When $T$ is stochastic, $\fLP(\vecc,\mu_T)$ is, in general, a very weak fluid relaxation because the ratio between the original expected revenue and $\fLP(\vecc,\mu_T)$ may approach $0$ when $T$ follows a high-variance distribution \citep{bai2023fluid}.
+To address this, we instead use $\EE_T[\fLPM (\vecc,T)]$ as the fluid relaxation, which takes the expectation of $\fLPM$ over $T$. $\EE_T[\fLPM (\vecc,T)]$ relaxes only the customer choice stochasticity, not that of $T$.
+Given that $\fLPM(\vecc,T)\geq \fpi(\vecc,T)$ under any assortment personalization policy for any $T$, $\EE_T[\fLPM (\vecc,T)]$ provides an upper bound for $\EE_T[\fpi (\vecc,T)]$ under the optimal assortment policy.
+In fact, $\EE_T[\fLPM(\vecc,T)]$ upper bounds the revenue under the optimal personalization policy that knows the full sequence of customer types whereas the formulations in \cite{aouad2022nonparametric} and \cite{bai2023fluid} upper bound the revenue under the optimal \emph{online} policy.

-For clarity, we summarize the objective functions of the fluid relaxations in the following table.
+We summarize the objective functions of the fluid relaxations in the following table.